At Conestoga Meats, the health and well-being of our employees, producers, customers, suppliers, and community is our top priority.

 - To continue to deliver a high level of service to our customers

 In response to the ongoing social and economic impact of the COVID-19 crisis, Conestoga Meats has implemented the following measures to support the efforts of its employees to continue to supply food to our community during our current health crisis.

-Prior to the start of shifts, all employees are subject to screening questions specific to COVID-19 symptoms, potential exposure and recent travel.
+Prior to the start of shifts, all employees are subject to temperature checks and screening questions specific to COVID-19 symptom.
 If they do not meet the criteria outlined in the questionnaire, the employee is sent home until cleared by a health professional.

-We have also hired additional staff to clean common touch surfaces throughout our facilities, as well as monitor washing stations at points of entry to the plant to ensure all workers entering production areas are sanitizing properly.
+Additional staff has also been hired to clean common touch surfaces throughout our facilities, as well as monitor washing stations at points of entry to the plant to ensure all workers entering production areas are sanitizing properly.

 Conestoga Meats continues to take all possible measures to ensure appropriate social distancing for our employees.

 As such, we have expanded employee-eating areas to include repurposed meeting rooms as well as additional heated tents to aid in social distancing during break times.
 We have rearranged our shifts to have fewer people at the plant at one time and are using alternate entries into the plant to maximize social distancing and minimize interaction at shift changes as much as possible.

 As well, to further reduce possible line ups at the beginning and end of shifts, we have eliminated the need to punch in and out for regular shifts.
 We have also suspended all unnecessary training and meetings and are conducting essential meetings electronically or by teleconference.

 A team of 30 Health and Safety Monitors have been assembled to oversee eating areas and hallways daily to ensure compliance with COVID-19 control procedures and proper use of protective equipment at all times.

 Protective equipment and procedures have been adjusted accordingly: